RedMage0661-glitch/RetroFlag_GPiC2_Batocera/README.md

 <h3>RetroFlag_GPiC2_Shutdown</h3>
 <p>This is the bash script that acts as a service for performing a safe shutdown when the power switch is turned off or the sleep button is pressed</p>

+<h2>Notes</h2>
+<p>These instructions assume you are doing these procedures from a Windows 11 computer.
+If you want to do this from a Linux computer, you'll need to make some adjustments.</p>
+<p>The GPi Case 2 does not automatically switch between LCD and HDMI when plugged / unplugged from the dock.
+The scripts and services installed by this procedure automatically replace the content of config.txt and reboot the Raspberry Pi to boot in the correct display mode.
+If there is a way to switch between HDMI and LCD automatically without rebooting, I'm not smart enough to find it.</p>
+<p>When the GPi Case 2 is booted in LCD mode while it's configuration is still in HDMI mode (or vice-versa), it will detect that the current configuration is wrong, switch to the correct configuration and reboot.
+To avoid this additional delay, just plug or unplug with the dock while the unit is online so it will only reboot once.</p>

 <p>&nbsp;</p>
 <p>Credit to henryjfry and MrDuckHunt79 for providing their solutions on github which I used to build my own solution.</p>
 <ul>